 The ConfirmationHandler

-defines an asynchronous callback invoked
+defines an asynchronous callback invoked when the broker confirms message receipt.

-re-publishing the message if it is negatively acknowledged.
+is the place for any logic on publishing confirmation, including re-publishing the message if it is negatively acknowledged.

 Keep the confirmation callback as short as possible